Actify

 Week 3 of planning

-Apply the 3-3-3 Formula: plan no more than 3 activities per day, ensure 3+ hours of free time, and make every meal communal.
-Map the entire retreat on a timeline.
-Place high-energy activities in the morning when energy is fresh.
-Put the most meaningful activity (campfire stories, team reflection) on the final evening.
-Leave the middle day the least structured — by day 2, people have settled in and need space to bond naturally.
+Apply the 3-3-3 Formula: no more than 3 activities per day, 3+ hours of free time, every meal communal.
+High-energy activities go in the morning.
+The most meaningful moment (campfire stories, escape room, team reflection) goes on the last evening.
+Leave day 2 the least structured — by then people have settled in and the natural bonding is already happening.

 3-day retreat agenda template